-The development of the Interpretative Plan for the Top of the World Highway involved several tasks completed between January and October 2018:
+The development of the Interpretive Plan for the Top of the World Highway (ToW) involved several tasks completed between January 2018 and January 2019:

-- Investigation of the historical background into the Highway including its connection to TH heritage and development of the Yukon in the region - Identification of the tangible resources and intangible values assigned to the route by the TH and the community - Field work to inventory and describe the physical features of the road that have interpretative value as evidence of traditional and continuing TH practices, community use, historic and current placer mining activities, and a key part of the Yukon economy including the tourism sector - Identification of the types of travellers who are currently using the Highway - Identification of the various means by which the Interpretative Plan can reach them (signage, print media, and digital tools such as web-based apps) - Engagement with the TH and community to gain insight into what is important information to share with travellers goals of the Interpretative Plan.
-Public meetings were held at the TH Community Centre and the Kwanlin Dun Centre; these were attended by community members and people who are part of the tourism industry.
+- Investigation into the historical background of the Highway including its connection to TH heritage, and the Highway's connection to the historic settlement and development of Yukon in this region. - Identification of the tangible resources and intangible values assigned to the route by the TH and the community. - Field work to inventory and describe the physical features of the road that have interpretive value as evidence of traditional and continuing TH practices, community use, historic and current placer mining activities, and the Yukon economy including the tourism sector. - Identification of the types of travellers who are currently using the Highway.

+- Identification of the various means by which the Interpretive Plan can reach them (signage, print media, and digital tools such as web-based apps). - Engagement with the TH and community to gain insight into what is important information to share with travellers.

+Initial meetings were held in Dawson and Whitehorse in March 2018.
+TH and Government of Yukon staff participated in discussions on the purpose, vison and goals of the Interpretive Plan.
+Public meetings were held at the TH Community Centre and the Kwanlin Dün Cultural Centre; these were attended by community members, subject area specialists and people who are part of the tourism industry.
 A newsletter was made available publicly to share information, and a survey was made available at meetings and online for citizens to provide information and comments on the Interpretive Plan.